playcanvas/developer.playcanvas.com/content/en/user-manual/assets/physical-material.md

     <tr><td>Color</td><td>If no specular map is set, this is the specular color of the material.
 If a specular map is set and tint is enabled, this color modulates the material's specular map.</td></tr>
     <tr><td>Metalness Map</td><td>[Only when using metalness] This map specifies per-pixel metalness values.
 A value of 1 is metal and a value of 0 is non-metal.</td></tr>
     <tr><td>Gloss Map</td><td>The gloss map that specifies a per-pixel shininess value.
 The gloss map is modulated by the shininess property.</td></tr>
     <tr><td>Glossiness</td><td>A value determining the smoothness of a surface.
 For smaller shininess values, a surface is rougher and specular highlights will be broader.
-For larger shininess values, a surface is smoother and will exhibit more concentrated specular highlights (as is the surace is polished and shiny).</td></tr>
+For larger shininess values, a surface is smoother and will exhibit more concentrated specular highlights (as the surface is polished and shiny).</td></tr>
 </table>

 ### Emissive